Top 10 Legal Questions about Hip Replacement Failure

-A hip implant has failed when it causes dangerous complications in a person's body.
+What is hip replacement failure?A hip implant has failed when it causes dangerous complications in a person's body.
 Health problems that occur after a metal-on-metal hip replacement may be signs that the metal implant is shedding debris into the body.
 People may experience swelling in the surrounding area, hip pain, fatigue, walking difficulty, flexibility problems and hip popping or squeaking.
 These complications can be debilitating, and they can worsen over time.

 Hip implant failure often requires painful revision surgery that leads to even more recovery time.
 Every revision costs a patient more bone.
 Eventually there isn't enough bone to attach another implant.
 People are then left with a disability for the rest of their lives.

-Some of the factors that will determine whether you have a case include: (1) which hip implant you have, (2) when your metal-on-metal hip was implanted, and (3) the nature and extent of your injuries.
+I think my hip implant caused complications in my body.
+How do I know if I have a lawsuit?Some of the factors that will determine whether you have a case include: (1) which hip implant you have, (2) when your metal-on-metal hip was implanted, and (3) the nature and extent of your injuries.
 Give this information to a hip implant lawyer so he or she can examine the details of your situation and tell you if you have grounds for a lawsuit.
 Contact a lawyer immediately to protect your legal rights, as each state limits the amount of time a person can file a lawsuit.

-Even if your particular implant has not yet been recalled, you should call a lawyer and discuss your injuries.
+My metal-on-metal hip hasn't been recalled, but I think it injured me.
+What do I do now?Even if your particular implant has not yet been recalled, you should call a lawyer and discuss your injuries.
 Lawsuits can still take place without a recall.

-Products liability litigation involves defective or unreasonably dangerous items that could potentially kill or injure a person.
+What is products liability?Products liability litigation involves defective or unreasonably dangerous items that could potentially kill or injure a person.
 The manufacturers of these items can be held accountable for design or manufacturing defects that can cause injury.
 Generally, metal-on-metal hip implants were approved without adequate pre-market testing that wound have otherwise shown dangerous side effects.

-Each state limits the amount of time you have to file a lawsuit after your injury occurred.
+How long do I have to file a lawsuit after my hip implant injury occurred?Each state limits the amount of time you have to file a lawsuit after your injury occurred.
 Time limits vary from state to state.
 Seek counsel immediately, as these time limits can forever bar you from bringing a claim.
 A lawyer can also help explain how these rules apply to your individual situation.

-Below are a few of the most current metal-on-metal hip implant makers involved in lawsuits.
+Which metal-on-metal hip implants have been subjects of litigation?Below are a few of the most current metal-on-metal hip implant makers involved in lawsuits.

 o DePuy Orthopaedics (a Johnson & Johnson subsidiary)